INTRODUCTION

 SPECIFICATIONS

-The development board equips the ESP-12E module containing ESP8266 chip having Tensilica Xtensa® 32-bit LX106 RISC microprocessor which operates at 80 to 160 MHz adjustable clock frequency and supports RTOS.
+The development board equips the ESP-12E module containing the ESP8266 chip, having a Tensilica Xtensa® 32-bit LX106 RISC microprocessor which operates at 80 to 160 MHz adjustable clock frequency and supports RTOS.

 - On-board 3.3V 600mA regulator